icpc/ccs-specs/Contest_API.md

 The request must fail with a 4xx error code if any of the following happens:

-* A required attribute is missing.
+* A required property is missing.
-* An attribute that must not be provided is provided.
+* An property that must not be provided is provided.
 * The supplied problem, team or language can not be found.
 * An entrypoint is required for the given language, but not supplied.
-* The mime field in `files` is set but invalid.
+* The mime property in `files` is set but invalid.
 * Something is wrong with the submission file.
 For example it contains too many files, it is too big, etc.
 * The provided `id` already exists or is otherwise not acceptable.